HallofFamer/CLox/README.md

 - Metaclasses(which enables class methods) and traits(can be implemented by classes).
 - Improved Clox standard library that makes use of metaclasses and traits.
 - Anonymous classes/traits similar to anonymous functions/lambda.

+### CLox 1.6.0
+- Introduction of Namespace for CLox's module system, a namespace/module is a first class object.
+- Allow importing namespaces and aliasing of imported classes/functions.
+- Refactor the existing standard library with namespaces(`clox.std` package).
+- Clox Standard Library improvement: New package `clox.std.network` and `clox.std.security`.

 ## FAQ